Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 Never before in history has such destruction been caused by a single person.
-It’s possible that the World War II could have happened even without Hitler, but such amount of evil and inhumanity would be unimaginable without him.
+It’s possible that the World War II could have happened even without Hitler, but such amount of evil and inhumanity would have been unimaginable without him.
 History of Hitler is the history of the worst political miscalculations ever; this book shows how the unique set of circumstances has shaped the world history, and how Hitler's rise to power